Omonia Psevda

 Omonia Psevda (Ομόνοια Ψευδά) is a Cypriot football team based in Psevdas, Larnaca.

 History

-Omonia Psevda FD was founded in 1969 and is the one of the two departments of AC Omonia Psevda.
+Omonia Psevda FD was founded in 1969 and is one of the two departments of AC Omonia Psevda.

 Until 2017 competed in the Larnaka District Football Association (EPEL).
 In 2017 it was secured through the inclusion championship the rally in the STOK Elite Division.
 In the same year win the Championship of STOK Champions.
 The team won 6 titles in overall, winning all the events in which they participated.

 In season 2017–18, the team finished second in the championship winning the promotion in the Third Division.
 Until the penultimate fixture it was in the first place, but in the last game, the game was a draw and the team went to second place.

 Current squad

 For recent transfers, see List of Cypriot football transfers summer 2020.